abdullah-21-siraj/abdullah-21-siraj/README.md

 - 📫 How to reach me **freelanceabdullah21@gmail.com**

-- ⚡ Fun fact **💡 Fun Fact: When I'm not coding, you can find me exploring the latest tech gadgets or mastering the art of making the perfect cup of coffee! ☕️**
+- ⚡ Fun fact **When I'm not coding, you can find me exploring the latest tech gadgets or mastering the art of making the perfect cup of coffee! ☕️**

 <h3 align="left">Connect with me:</h3>
 <p align="left">